winiar93/FastEstate/README.md

 To fetch all offers, make a GET request to http://localhost:8000/get_data.

 ### get_file
 To get csv file with offers, make a GET request to http://localhost:8000/get_file.
-As response You will get top 30 offers.